vectordotdev/vector/rfcs/2021-02-23-6531-performance-testing.md

 data that dstat collects is relatively black box, especially in comparison to tools like [perf](https://perf.wiki.kernel.org/index.php/Main_Page) or custom eBPF traces, nor does the harness run regularly.

+We can see from [Motivating Examples](#motivating-examples) that the test-harness work has paid dividends.
+Irregular runs, multiple test purposes -- correctness, performance, competitor comparison -- noisey results and relatively coarse information collected from the performance tests are all areas for improvement.
+As an example, because of the short run duration the lua

+We are not actively expanding the use of test-harness as of this writing, though it is maintained and still runs.

+## Alternatives for Future Work

+In this section we will describe alternatives for future work with regard to our performance testing in the Vector project.
+A later section will argue for a specific alternative.

+### "Do Nothing"

+In this alterative we make no substantial changes to our practices.
+We will continue to invest time in expanding our criterion benchmarks and will periodically run the test-harness, expand it as seems desirable.
+We will also not expand on Vector's self-diagnostic tools, except as would happen in the normal course of engineering work.

+#### Upsides

+  * We continue to reap the benefits of our criterion work.
+  * We do not have to substantially change our approach to performance work.

+#### Downsides

+  * Without improving the reliability of test-harness data we will continue to find its results difficult to act on.
+  * If we do not improve Vector's self-diagnostic capbility we will struggle to understand user's on-prem issues, currently a very high-touch process.
+As our user base expands this problem will become more accute.
+  * As our criterion tests increase in coverage the build time will balloon.
+This will steadily drain our productivity as iteration loop time increases.

+### Lean Further Into Criterion

+In this alternative we make no substantial changes to the test-harness -- follow "do nothing" here -- but place more emphasis on the criterion work.
+In particular, we intend:

+  * to increase the amount of compute available to the criterion CI, throwing more hardware at the CI time issue,
+  * to build benchmarks that demonstrate key components' throughput performance, ensuring that these numbers are maintained in documentation for end users,
+  * to substantially improve the coverage of benchmarked Vector code, though as with correctness tests exact thresholds are a matter for team debate,
+  * to run our criterion benchmarks across all supported Vector platforms and
+  * to explore alternatives to improve criterion to derive better, more stable signals on from our benchmarks.

+#### Upsides

+  * We reap the benefits of broader adoption of criterion in our project, which include catching some regressions, offering targetted feedback to engineers (if a test is, itself, targetted) and improve the broader ecosystem by rolling changes into criterion.
+  * We gain a good deal of detailed insight into Vector at a unit level.
+  * We gain documented performance expectations for major components, a boon for our end users when evaluating Vector.

+#### Downsides

+  * As we have seen in practice, micro-benchmarks may not be representative of macro-performance.
+  * Wall-clock benchmarks are extremely sensitive to external factors.
+  * We will encounter situations where benchmarks improve in CI and regress on user's machines, especially as benchmarks become more "micro".

+### Build a `vector diagnostic` sub-command

+In this alternative we extend the Vector interface to include a `diagnostic` sub-command.
+This diagnostic will examine the system to gather information about it's running environment and perform, time fundamental actions.
+Information we might want to collect:

+  * What operating system is Vector running on?
+  * For the directories present in Vector's config, what filesystems are in use?
+    What mount options are in use?
+  * How many CPUs are available to Vector and of what kind?
+How much memory?
+    NUMA?
+  * What kernel parameters are set, especially those relating to common bottlenecks like network, descriptor limits etc?
+  * How long does a malloc/dealloc take for a series of block sizes?
+  * How long does spawning a thread take?
+  * How long do 2, 4, 8, 16 threads take to lock and unlock a common mutex?
+  * For filesystems where Vector has R/W privileges, what IO characteristics exist for these filesystems?

+This list is not exhaustive and hopefully you get the sense that the goal is to collect baseline information about the system to inform user issues and guide engineering work.
+An additional `doctor` sub-command could use the diagnostic feature to examine a config and make suggestions or point out easily detected issues, a disk buffer being configured to use a read-only filesystem, say.

+#### Upsides

+  * We collect system information from users on a case by case basis.
+This automates some of that information gathering.
+  * Diagnostics information will help us discover unusual user systems that we might otherwise struggle to reproduce.

+#### Downsides

+  * The benefits of a `diagnostic` sub-command are not immediate, are focused on the after-release side of regression and some users will not wish to share its output with us.
+  * A `diagnostic` sub-command is not a solution in itself but must be paired with other approaches.

+###